-As of 1st July 2016, all other vehicles registered before 1997 will be banned driving as Paris bans classic cars
+As of 1st July 2016, all other vehicles registered before 1997 will be banned from driving in Paris

-Paris has decided to ban all cars registered before 1997, to help curb the cities chronic smog problem.
-Are they barking up the wrong tree?
-Heritage Classic Car Insurance investigates as Paris bans classic cars.
+The metropolitan powers in Paris have decided to ban all cars registered before 1997 from driving in the city, to help curb the cities chronic smog problem.

 Paris pollution levels are high.
 So high in fact that in March 2015 the cities air quality dropped lower than that of Beijing, China.
 With this problem in mind, the French government have chosen to ban older cars in Paris throughout the week.
 The announcement follows a decision to finalize a nation-wide scheme of ranking vehicles by their emission levels.
 However this ban is based on the age of the vehicle, even though relatively modern diesel cars still produce more pollution than petrol cars which are being banned from the capital.
 (Read about the Volkswagen Emissions Scandal here.)